mirjSolution/Working-with-Vim-Editor-on-Linux/README.md

 # 📝 Working with Vim Editor on Linux

 Vim is a powerful text editor used in the command-line interface.
 It allows you to create, modify, and navigate files quickly and efficiently.
-It’s an essential skill for any Linux user, system admin, or DevOps engineer.
+It's an essential skill for any Linux user, system admin, or DevOps engineer.

 ---